atbcb/usab-uswds/_ada-guides/chapter-10-fishing-piers-and-platforms.md

 #### Turning Space
-Piers and platforms must have at least one turning area, either a 60-inch turning space or T-shaped space, to allow a person using a mobility device or wheelchair to make a 180-degree turn.
+Piers and platforms must have at least one turning area, either a 60-inch turning space or T-shaped space, to allow a person using a mobility device or wheelchair to make a 180 degree turn.
 The space may overlap the accessible route and clear floor or ground space.

 #### 2000 International Building Code